lowepowerlab/protocols/gibson_assembly.md

   * Run next to 1 Kb+ or appropriate DNA ladder.
   * Image on XXX

-* If PCR was specific (a single bright band), use the Zymo DNA clean & concentrator kit to clean up the PCR product.
+* If PCR was specific (a single bright band), you can use it directly in the Gibson assembly mix.
+If you are having difficulties, you can:
+  * clean up the PCR product with Zymo DNA clean & concentrator kit (if you had a single band).
   * If the PCR has nonspecific bands, decide whether to run the remaining reaction on a gel & gel extract it (Zymo Gel extraction kit) or optimize the PCR rxn.

 ### Gibson assembly
+Upon receipt of a new mix, aliquot it into 1.5 ml tubes labeled "2x Assembly mix".

-* Quantify DNA on nanodrop
+* Quantify plasmid DNA on nanodrop.
+  * If using PCR products straight from a reaction mixture, you can't quantify them because of dTNPs.
 * Use ['assembly_workbook.xlsx'](workbooks/assembly_workbook.xlsx) to calculate reactions.
   * If using newly prepped plasmid backbone, include a "no insert" negative control in the Gibson reaction + *E. coli* transformation.
   * Although manufacturer recommends 20 ul reaction, 10 ul reactions work great & save money.
 * Thaw a 50 ul aliquot of the NEB HiFi Assembly mix (#E2621L) on ice.
-* Prepare reaction and incubate in thermocycler at 50C for 15-60 min.
+* Prepare reaction on ice and incubate in thermocycler at 50C for 15-60 min.
-  * If assembling many constructs into a plasmid, it can be helpful to mix everything except the vector backbone (mix+water+inserts), and incubate at 50 for 10 minutes before adding in the backbone.
+  * If assembling many constructs into a plasmid, it can be helpful to mix everything except the vector backbone (2x enzyme mix + water + inserts), and incubate at 50 for 10 minutes before adding in the vector backbone.
+Then incubate for the remaining 60 min.

 ## Transform *E. coli*
 Follow the transformation protocol in the [Mix&Go E. coli kit](ecoli_chem_comp.md).